charlykso/vibe-tribe-backend/TESTING_GUIDE.md

-# VibeTribe Manager - Testing Guide
+# Tribe Manager - Testing Guide

 ## 🧪 How to Test All Implemented Features

 ### **Getting Started**

 1. **Development Server**: Navigate to `http://localhost:8080`
 2. **Navigation**: Use the sidebar to switch between different sections
 3. **Dark Mode**: Toggle using the theme switcher in the top navigation